cloudflare/argo-tunnel-examples/terraform-zerotrust-ssh-http/README.md

-# TF Automated Argo Tunnel pointing to HTTPbin/SSH + Zero Trust
+# TF Automated Cloudflare Tunnel pointing to HTTPbin/SSH + Zero Trust

 1. Copy repo to your local workstation
 2. Change directory (cd) to the repo's location on your local workstation